 We may earn a commission when you purchase through affiliate links.
 Learn more.

-Few things in nature are as innately beautiful as waterfalls.
-From the small waterfalls that form as tiny forest streams flow across rocky slopes to the roaring torrents of whitewater that explode off cliff faces in an incredible display of raw power, waterfalls are incredible behold and photograph.
+In a natural world filled with incredible wonders, few things are quite as jaw-dropping as a perfect waterfall.
+From the small waterfalls that form as tiny forest streams flow across rocky slopes to the roaring torrents of whitewater that explode off cliff faces in an awe-inspiring display of raw power, waterfalls are amazing to behold and photograph.

 While fast shutter speeds can freeze the motion of a waterfall, long exposures are often the preferred method of many landscape photographers.
-With a quick shutter speed, the motion of a waterfall can be frozen, but the magical quality of swirling mist and rushing water cascading over smooth rocks is frequently lost.
-Long exposure photography allows the flowing water to blur into a soft, ethereal stream.
+The magical quality of swirling mist and rushing water cascading over smooth rocks is best captured using long exposure photography which allows the flowing water to blur into a soft, ethereal stream.

 In this tutorial we’ll cover some of the techniques of waterfall photography including what kind of equipment you’ll need, what exposure settings work best, and composition ideas.

-If you don’t have a DSLR or mirrorless camera, you might still be able to shoot long exposures of waterfalls.
-Some advanced compact cameras like the Sony RX100 III, Ricoh GR, Fuji X100T not only can shoot in RAW, but also allow you to shoot in fully manual mode as well, controlling the aperture, shutter speed, and ISO — exactly what we want for waterfall photography!
+While this is my perfect setup right now, the best camera is the one you have with you — even if you don’t have a DSLR or mirrorless camera, you can still shoot long exposures of waterfalls.
+Many advanced compact cameras like the Sony RX100 VII and Fuji X100V not only can shoot in RAW, but also allow you to shoot in fully manual mode as well, controlling the aperture, shutter speed, and ISO — exactly what we want for waterfall photography!

-The short answer is no, you don’t need one…but it will help you take and compose much better waterfall photos.
-I’ve taken my share of long exposure waterfall photos without a tripod, usually the result of not expecting to come across a waterfall while on a hike.
-In lieu of a tripod, I’ve found myself propping the camera up on a rock, but while this might get the job done in a pinch, it’s far from ideal.
-For the serious photographer who spends a lot of time shooting long exposures, a tripod is a worthwhile investment.
+A sturdy tripod is essential to help you compose much better waterfall photos.
+Although I’ve taken my share of long exposure waterfall photos without a tripod — usually the result of not expecting to come across a waterfall while on a hike, a tripod really is one of those indispensable pieces of kit.
+In lieu of a tripod, a rock or log can work in a pinch, but be careful — you don’t want your camera falling off a slippery surface or shifting halfway through a long exposure.
+For the serious photographer who spends a lot of time shooting long exposures, a tripod is a worthwhile investment that doesn’t need to cost a ton.

 Since you’ll be leaving the shutter open for longer to blur the motion of the water, any movement of the camera from even the slightest gust of wind or vibration on the ground will result in photos that aren’t sharp.
-Any tripod is usually better than no tripod, but you should avoid the ultra-cheap plastic tripods that you can buy at drug stores on vacation — they might be fine for taking a family portrait, but don’t do much to minimize vibrations for long exposure photography.
+Any tripod is usually better than no tripod, but you should avoid the ultra-cheap plastic tripods that you can buy at drug stores on vacation — they might be fine for taking a family portrait, but won’t yield good results for long exposures, when even a small vibration can ruin the perfect shot.

 Just like digital cameras, tripods range pretty wildly in price, from about $50 to well over $1000.
-While the high-end tripods offer the ultimate in vibration reduction, if you want to try your hand at waterfall photography, you don’t need to break the bank.
+While the high-end tripods usually offer the ultimate in build quality, high-end materials, and vibration reduction, if you want to try your hand at waterfall photography, you don’t need to break the bank.

-Tripods like the Manfrotto 055 pictured to the right, or the Slik Sprint Pro II Tripod, Induro AKB1, and the Oben AT-3400 are all highly rated tripods that can be bought for under $300, some for only around $100.
+Tripods like the Manfrotto 055 shown below, or the Slik Sprint Pro II Tripod, Induro AKB1, and the Oben AT-3400 are all highly rated tripods that will work well.

 A polarizing filter can help increase the color saturation and contrast in your photo as well as reducing reflections on glass and water, exactly what we want for photographing waterfalls.
 A circular polarizer also helps to block 1 to 2 stops of light which lets you use a slightly longer exposure time.
 If you’re photographing a waterfall in the early morning or late afternoon, or if the waterfall is located in a shady area like a canyon or forest, a polarizing filter might be all you need to use longer exposure times.